Defxult/reactionmenu/README.md

 class ComponentsButton(*, style: ButtonStyle, label: str, custom_id=None, emoji=None, url=None, disabled=False, followup=None)
 ```
 The following are the rules set by Discord for Buttons:
+* Link buttons don't send interactions to the Discord App, so link button statistics (it's properties) are not tracked
 * Non-link buttons **must** have a `custom_id`, and cannot have a `url`
 * Link buttons **must** have a `url`, and cannot have a `custom_id`
-* There cannot be more than 25 buttons per message.
-At the moment, since this is a pagination menu it is limited to 5 because there's simply no point in having more than one button that goes to the next page or stops the session, but that will be updated soon to allow multiple buttons with a `custom_id` of `ComponentsButton.ID_CALLER` or  `ComponentsButton.ID_SEND_MESSAGE` to be added to the menu.
+* There cannot be more than 25 buttons per message
 ---
 ## Parameters of the ComponentsButton constructor
 * `style` (`ButtonStyle`) The button style